A54-T2-VT/StudyJunction/README.md

 ## Features

-- Student/Teacher/Admin/God interfaces
+- Student/Teacher/Admin/God separate interfaces
 - WikiAction API integration
 - Cloudinary integration
-- Courses search bar
+- Courses search bar, enrollment.
+- Lectures for each course in witch you can search in wiki, read description, do posted assignment.

 ## Installation and Setup